We may be confusing the market, the learners, and ourselves.

 While I’m not supporting the idea that we have to use the same terms as in the past, I am advocating that we clarify and say what we mean and mean what we say.
 Stop getting lost in buzzwords and start applying.
 You want learner experience?
 Great—practice the principles of user-experience design methodologies to support learning in context.
 You want design thinking or human-centered design?
 Great—start with your humans (your audience) before your perceived problem.

 These new terms can be extremely liberating, but it’s not worthwhile to just say them.
 Practice what you preach.
-Apply them, and when you do, you’ll find that performance support with curated content provided a great learner experience based on work from a design-thinking initiative.
+Apply them with effective training methods, and when you do, you’ll find that performance support with curated content provided a great learner experience based on work from a design-thinking initiative.
 Or, more simply, an online checklist helped get the job done.